bugsnag/bugsnag-python/example/django/README.md

     ```

 1. Before testing it, open up the [`settings.py`](bugsnag_demo/settings.py)
-    file and configure your API key.
+    file and configure your API key within the `BUGSNAG` dictionary.

 1. Confirm that Bugsnag middleware is added to the top of MIDDLEWARE in [`settings.py`](bugsnag_demo/settings.py)
     ```shell